isan26/resume/tech-lead/TechLead_Isan_Rodriguez.md

 ### Tech lead at Lucid Motors
 (February 2023 - current)

 - Drove the delivery of Lucid Financial Services platform by managing system design, resource planning, and release timelines across engineering and business stakeholders.
+It moves millions of dollars each month by processing all the Loan and Lease applications in the USA.
 - Managed 6+ developers and coordinated work across front-end, back-end, and DevOps teams to align with quarterly OKRs.
 - Oversaw architecture and delivery using ReactJS, NestJS, MongoDB, and AWS.
 - Collaborated with Finance and Product teams to translate business needs into executable technical requirements and sprint goals.